Copenhagen on a Budget: Free Attractions, Cheap Eats and Real Savings

 Cycle

 Renting a bike from Baisikeli (100–200 DKK/day) is the smartest budget move for a longer stay.
 It eliminates most metro costs and speeds up inter-neighbourhood movement.
 Copenhagen’s cycling infrastructure is genuinely safe for tourists — segregated lanes throughout the centre.
+See the bike rental guide for where to hire and the bike vs metro comparison if you’re deciding which to rely on.

 Metro: use the 24-hour pass